samiamlabs/dyno_docs/source/setup-environment/raspberry.rst

   ssh-copy-id -i ~/.ssh/id_rsa.pub pi@x.x.x.x

 .. note:: The latest Firefox (version 55) is not supported on the Raspberry kernel, use ``sudo apt-get install chromium-browser`` instead.

+You might want add the Pi to your *~/.ssh/config* file to `make your life easier <https://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/>`_.

 Follow the same steps on :doc:`install` for Xenial to complete the installation on Mate.